Auscision 442 and GL Class Diesel Locomotives

 And it does contain prototypical recorded sounds.

-We offer full individual light control for Auscision's 442 Class to allow more prototypical light operations.
+We offer full individual light control for the Auscision 442 Class to separate the lights for a more prototypical operation

 The DCC Solutions NSW 442 Class Custom Sound Project

-is packed with sounds and features not found on other sound decoders especially factory fitted sound.
+is packed with sounds and features not found on other sound decoders,

-Factory Fitted Sound only offers you the very basic sound for your model
+Factory Fitted Sound only offers very basic sound and features

 So why not get fully featured sound from DCC Solutions

-Our Custom NSW 442 Class Sound Project now includes these fantastic features:
+Our Custom Sound Project now includes these fantastic features:

-Two Sound Projects for the 442 Class Locomotive
+DCC Solutions has produced Two Custom Sound Projects for the 442 Class Locomotive